overlord-supreme/checkers/docs/requirements/3-description.md

 <br />

 ## 3.3 User Description
-The necessary number of players for Overlord-Supreme Checkers is 2 players
+The necessary number of players for Overlord-Supreme Checkers is 2 players.
 <br />
 <br />
 <br />